OCA/pms/pms/readme/DESCRIPTION.rst

-.. [ This file must be max 2-3 paragraphs, and is required. ]

 This module is an all-in-one property management system (PMS) focused on medium-sized hotels for managing every aspect of your property's daily operations.